 How Does a Brokerage Account Differ From a Bank Account?

 Brokerage accounts are intended to hold securities such as stocks, bonds, and mutual funds.
 While a brokerage account can also hold cash, the purpose of such money is to be available to buy additional securities or to create a small cushion of liquidity.
-A bank account, on the other hand, can only hold cash deposits.
-With a bank account, you can also often write checks or use a debit card.
-Today, some brokerage accounts also allow you to use a debit or check-writing facility.

 Another difference is deposit insurance.
 Many bank accounts are Federal Deposit Insurance Corp.
 (FDIC)-insured for up to $250,000.
 Brokerage accounts are not insured in the same way, but they usually come with Securities Investor Protection Corp.
 (SIPC) protection, which can help recover some value of such accounts if a brokerage goes under.